-- · Jointly about the Chair and Vice Chair of the Governing Board; or
+- Jointly about the Chair and Vice Chair of the School Committee; or

-- · the entire Governing Board; or
+- the entire School Committee; or

-- the majority of the Governing Board
+- the majority of the School Committee

-the complaint will move to Stage 2 (please see below) and will be considered by an independent investigator appointed by the Trust Board.
+the Complainant should first directly approach the Chair of the Trust Board in an attempt to resolve the issue informally.
+If the Complainant is not satisfied with the outcome, or if they have good reason to feel it is inappropriate to approach the Chair of the Trust Board in the first instance, the complaint will move to Stage 2 (please see below) and will be considered by an independent investigator appointed by the Trust Board.
 At the conclusion of their investigation, the independent investigator will provide a formal written response to the Complainant with a copy to the Headteacher and the Trust Board.

-Stage 2 - Governor investigation
+Stage 2 - Governor Investigation

-If the Complainant believes that their complaint has not been fully addressed at Stage 1, they may request a Governor investigation.
-This should be done in writing to the Chair of Governors using the Complaint Form (please see Appendix A for the contact details of the Chair of Governors, and Appendix B for a copy of the form).
+If the Complainant believes that their complaint has not been fully addressed at Stage 1, they may request a Governor investigation under Stage 2 of the Complaints Procedure.